Erie Railroad: Erie Railroad: 1895–1960

 George W. Perkins brought Frederick D. Underwood into the Erie Railroad in 1910.
 During the eastern railroad strike of 1913 Underwood agreed to accept any ruling made by mediators under the Newlands Reclamation Act.
 One of the demands made by Erie employees was a 20% increase in wages.
 Erie management had refused a wage increase, but compromised by asking employees to wait until January, 1915 for any advance.
 Union leaders agreed to make this an issue which Erie management would settle with its own men.
 However, W.G.
 Lee, president of the Brotherhood of Railroad Trainmen, asserted that the only way "to deal with the Erie is through J.P.
 Morgan & Company, or the banks".
-Underwood responded from his home in Wauwatosa, Wisconsin, saying "I am running the Erie Railroad: not George W. Perkins, nor J.P.
-Morgan & Co., nor anybody else."
+Underwood responded from his home in Wauwatosa, Wisconsin, stating "I am running the Erie Railroad: not George W. Perkins, nor J.P.
+Morgan, nor anybody else."

-In the mid-1920s, the successful Van Sweringen brothers of Cleveland, Ohio gained control of the Erie, improving operations (such as standardizing the railroad's locomotives and rolling stock) and bottom-line earnings.
-Unfortunately, both brothers—who at the time owned several other railroads—died at an early age, but had they lived the shape of railroads in the east would likely look very different today.
+In the mid-1920s, the Van Sweringen brothers of Cleveland, Ohio, assumed control of the Erie, and they installed a new president for the railroad, John Joseph Bernet.
+Bernet only served as the Erie's president from January 1927 to May 1929, but during that time, he initiated a reorganization and cost-cutting program to improve the company's operations and finances.
+He also arranged for the Erie to replace most of their steam locomotives and rolling stock with newly built standardized equipment to speed up their freight operations, and it involved the introduction of the Erie's fleet of 2-8-4 "Berkshire" locomotives.
+In the mid-1930s, both Van Sweringen brothers died at an early age, before they could carry out any further plans they had for the Erie and their other railroads.

-Despite the ravages of the Great Depression, the Erie managed to hold its own until it entered bankruptcy on January 18, 1938.
-Its reorganization, accomplished by December, 1941, included the purchase of the leased Cleveland and Mahoning Valley Railroad, swapping high rent for lower interest payments, and the purchase of formerly-subsidized and leased lines.
-The reorganization paid off, as the Erie managed to pay dividends to its shareholders after the dust had settled.

-In 1938, the Erie Railroad was involved in the famous U.S. Supreme Court case of Erie Railroad Co. v.
+Despite the ravages of the Great Depression in the 1930s, the Erie managed to continue operations on their own, until they filed for bankruptcy again, on January 18, 1938.
+That same year, the Erie was involved in the U.S. Supreme Court case, the Erie Railroad Co. v.
 Tompkins.
-The Erie doctrine, which governs the application of state common law in federal courts, is still taught in American law schools today.
+The Erie doctrine, which governs the application of state common law in federal courts, is still taught in American law schools, as of 2024.
+By December 1941, the Erie emerged from bankruptcy, following a reorganization process, which involved the purchase of the leased Cleveland and Mahoning Valley Railroad, swapping high rent for lower interest payments, and the purchase of formerly-subsidized and leased lines.
+In 1940, the NYS&W became disbanded from the Erie's control, as part of their own bankruptcy reorganization, and in the process, the Erie was entrusted ownership of their Susquehanna Connecting Railroad.
+The Erie's reorganization was deemed a success, since the railroad managed to pay dividends to their shareholders.